You are here

-Are there tutorial services provided by the College?
+Are there tutorial services provided by the University?

-Does Felician College provide a learning disabilities program?
+Does Felician University provide a learning disabilities program?

-Felician College does NOT provide a learning disabilities program.
+Felician University does NOT provide a learning disabilities program.
 The Office of Services for Student with Disabilities is not a comprehensive learning disability program.
-There are no special classes or modified programs for students with disabilities, however, support services and accommodations are provided to eligible students with a variety of disabilities who request them after they are admitted to the College.
+There are no special classes or modified programs for students with disabilities, however, support services and accommodations are provided to eligible students with a variety of disabilities who request them after they are admitted to the University.

 No. However, the Coordinator can conduct an interview and screening for current Felician students to determine if there is evidence that a comprehensive evaluation is warranted.
 The Coordinator can refer the student to community resources for more comprehensive testing.
 The student is responsible for the cost of any recommended learning disability assessment.